 It will take up to three years for this act to be fully implemented, but we are happy with this decision.

 The reputation of Building Matters More than Ever

 The reputation of any building has a huge effect on how potential buyers view and understand the condo in terms of “value”.
 Every buyer who works with us wants to know that they are not necessarily getting the lowest price, but the best value for their money.
 After all, who would want a condo for cheap that they will hate to live in?!?

-Building reputation comes from how the building is run by the property management, how the security interacts and treats its residence and visitors alike, and the overall satisfaction of its residence.
+Building reputation comes from how the building is run by the property management, how the security interacts and treats its residents and visitors alike, and the overall satisfaction of its residents.

 You can follow any responses to this entry through the RSS 2.0 feed.